-Arguably the best part about working in the service industry is the tips.
+The best part about working in the service industry may be the tips.
 Something about tucking away cash—whether earned in the food, hospitality, or a similar industry—is so much more satisfying than the traditional paycheck.
 When you store cash away on the spot after earning it, the government has no record of the payment amount.

 But the IRS still considers income in the form of tips taxable.
 People who earn tips are obligated to report their income and remit the government's share to Uncle Sam.
 Unlike traditional wages, which are subject to automatic withholdings, those who earn tips must calculate and withhold their own taxes.
 Read on to learn more about the tax process when it comes to tips.